His Master's Voice: The Gramophone Company / EMI / HMV (United Kingdom–based)

 From the mid-1980s, EMI began to open international HMV retail outlets, but were unable to use the "His Master's Voice" trademark in the United States, Canada or Japan.
 However, EMI's use of just the "HMV" initials in these regions was permitted.

 In 1985, EMI sold the Gramophone Company's branch in India (formed in 1901) to RP-Sanjiv Goenka Group; however the "His Master's Voice" trademark would continue to be used in India under license from EMI, until 2003.

 In 1990, EMI began to phase out the His Master's Voice record label, gradually replacing it with the EMI Classics label in 1993.
 In 1998, it divested the HMV retailer, which became an independent company, HMV Media Group plc.
 However, EMI held onto the "His Master's Voice" trademark, licensing the name to the retailer, and continuing it for its only remaining license in India.

 In June 2003, the formal "His Master's Voice" trademark transfer took place from EMI Records to HMV Media Group plc.
 This meant that EMI's only remaining license agreement, the His Master's Voice record label in India, would be discontinued, and record releases in this region would be renamed to Saregama from 2003 onwards.

 In January 2013, HMV Group plc would later be rescued by Hilco Capital, who retained the "His Master's Voice" trademark rights in a number of continents under the name "Mermaid (Brands) Limited" when they sold the HMV stores to Sunrise Records.
 The rightsholders in some territories is Palm Green Capital Limited, a company based in British Virgin Islands, instead of Hilco Capital.

-In February 2013, HMV Group plc sold the HMV stores in Hong Kong and Singapore to AID Partners Capital Limited, which also included the rights to "His Master's Voice" and "HMV" for a select number of Asian countries, currently owned by HMV Brand Pte.
+In February 2013, HMV Group plc sold the HMV stores in Hong Kong and Singapore to AID Partners Capital Limited, with the sale including full ownership of the "His Master's Voice" and "HMV" intellectual property for a select number of Asian countries.
+The His Master's Voice intellectual property in these regions has since passed to a company called HMV Brand Pte.
 Ltd.

 Following EMI's retirement of the British His Master's Voice record label in 1993, the trademark then became best known in the United Kingdom as the logo for the HMV entertainment retailer.

 The Victor Talking Machine Company in the United States used the His Master's Voice trademark from 1901 onwards.
 The above example is an advertisement from 1921.